Swiss, French to resume tax data exchange after resolving concerns

 2 Min Read

-The way in which data sent over by Switzerland was used in a French legal case involving UBS (UBSG.S), Switzerland's biggest bank, had raised concerns for the Swiss that the two countries differed in their understandings of their double taxation agreement (DTA).
+The way in which data sent over by Switzerland was used in a French legal case involving UBS, Switzerland's biggest bank, had raised concerns for the Swiss that the two countries had different understandings of their double taxation agreement (DTA).

 Switzerland was waiting to clarify the situation before exchanging further information.